LexBritvin/vagrant-soa/www/README.txt

- This folder should contain all webserver files.T
+This folder should contain all webserver files.